smilecs/ketro/README.md

 After creating your class and modifiying your request handler you can go ahead to check for the exception in your View(Activity/Fragment)
+Here you can Also check if the exception is of type Kexception and use the errorBody included within the object
 ```kotlin
 viewModel.responseData().observe(this, object : Kobserver<List<VehicleContainer>>() {
             override fun onException(exception: Exception) {